How to Hide Assets from Judgment Creditors

 Anonymous LLCs

-Florida requires LLCs to list their managers or members in the annual report filed with the Division of Corporations, making the ownership of a Florida LLC a matter of public record.
-Some states, including Wyoming, Delaware, and New Mexico, do not require disclosure of members or managers in their formation documents.
+Most states require LLCs to list their managers or members in formation documents or annual reports, making ownership a matter of public record.
+A few states, including Wyoming, Delaware, and New Mexico, do not require disclosure of members or managers in their formation documents.

-Forming an LLC in one of these states and registering it as a foreign LLC in Florida (or using it to hold the membership interest of a Florida LLC) can keep the individual owner’s name out of Florida’s corporate database.
-A potential plaintiff searching Florida’s Division of Corporations records will find the entity name but not the individual behind it.
+An LLC formed in one of these states can hold the membership interest of an LLC registered where the owner lives, keeping the individual owner’s name out of that state’s corporate database.
+A potential plaintiff searching state records will find the entity name but not the individual behind it.

 Anonymous LLC structuring provides privacy but does not change the asset protection analysis.
-The LLC’s charging order protection (or lack of it, for single-member LLCs) depends on the law of the state where the member resides, which for Florida residents is Florida law.
+The LLC’s charging order protection (or lack of it, for single-member LLCs) depends on the law of the state where the member resides.

 Offshore Trusts